ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/loving-earth-chocolate-bars-giveaway.markdown

   \ that Food is Sacred.
 They make healthy indulgences, in a way that’s good for the\
   \ planet that is their 100% plant-based chocolate, from cacao grown by the Ashaninka\
   \ community at the Amazon River in Peru, where the cacao bean originates.</p>\r\n\
-  <p>They are “made from plants, wrapped in plants and sourced from the source” –\
+  <p>They are made from plants, wrapped in plants and sourced from the source – all\
-  \ all of their chocolate bars are wrapped in a clear film that is 100% plant-based,\
+  \ of their chocolate bars are wrapped in a clear film that is 100% plant-based,\
   \ 100% compostable and made from renewable sources!</p>"
 section2-content: "<p>Organic, no numbers or preservatives, only real whole food!</p>\
   \ \r\n<p>At Loving Earth they're blessed with the best team in the world who ensure\